-Please note that while this page will primarily address undergraduate C&I majors, we equally encourage undergraduates in our certificate programs and the pre-service teachers in our UW Teach – Secondary Education Master’s Program to take advantage of study abroad opportunities as well.
+Please note that while this page will primarily address undergraduate majors, we equally encourage undergraduates in our certificate programs and the pre-service teachers in our UW Teach – Secondary Education Master’s Program to take advantage of study abroad opportunities as well.

 Information for Prospective Majors